johnsilvell/gcloud-owner/README.md

 - ```roles/resourcemanager.projectIamAdmin```- Your user account has the permission to use ```gcloud projects get-iam-policy```.

+## Debugging

+The script will of course always be tested during development but for extra security this repo uses GitHub Actions for CI/CD-integration.
+However, due to security vulnerabilities we currently only do lint-testing in its current state since we don't want to have our Google Cloud credidentials uploaded on GitHub.

+If you would like to review or analyze our current GitHub Actions-setup please check [.github/workflows](./github/workflows).

 ## Version history

 Here is a table of all the versions published so far...